bim240/trello/README.md

 - React window npm package for horizontal scrolling.
 - React DND npm package to move cards between lists.
-- Adding service worker for offline loading and also to make it a PWA. and so it can be improved further
+- Adding service worker for offline loading and also to make it a PWA, and so it can be improved further.

 ## Available Scripts